matanlurey/dt/README.md

 A `TerminalBuffer` represents a sequence of lines of text or text-like spans that can be written to and read from, and a cursor that can be moved around.

-Intended to represent parts of a standard ("cooked" or _canonical_) terminal interface, writing to a terminal replaces all spans after the cursor and moves the cursor to the last possible position, while clearing the screen either removes content or replaces it with empty spans.
+Intended to represent an emulation of terminal output, writing to a terminal replaces all spans after the cursor and moves the cursor accordingly, while clearing the screen either removes content or replaces it with empty spans.

 ```dart
 import 'package:dt/dt.dart';